-The Portfolio requires students to maintain a diary/journal for tutorial practices and/or lab exercises in a computer lab each week (e.g., screenshots, testing results, reflections, etc.).
-The Portfolio has two drafts as interim submissions, and the final submission for all tutorial/lab activities: the first draft (10%) due on Week 5 Friday, the second draft (10%) due on Week 8 Friday; the final submission (20%) is due on Friday of Week 12.
+The Portfolio assessment requires students to maintain a diary/journal for the weekly tutorial activities and for the lab exercises conducted during the term. (e.g.: screenshots, testing results, reflections etc.).
+The Portfolio has two drafts as interim submissions, and the final submission for all the tutorial/lab activities.
+The first draft (10%) is due on Friday of Week 5, the second draft (10%) is due on Friday of Week 8, and the final submission (20%) is due on Friday of Week 12.